lucaszischka/BottomSheet/README.md

 The ViewModifiers are used to customise the look and feel of the BottomSheet.

+`.accountForKeyboardHeight(Bool)`: Adds padding to the bottom of the main content when the keyboard appears so all of the main content is visible.
+- If the height of the sheet is smaller than the height of the keyboard, this modifier will not make the content visible.
+- This modifier is not available on Mac, because it would not make sense there.

 `.enableAppleScrollBehavior(Bool)`: Packs the mainContent into a ScrollView.
 - Behaviour on the iPhone:
   - The ScrollView is only enabled (scrollable) when the BottomSheet is in a `...Top` position.